hmalik88/myFolio-backend/README.md

-# myFolio // BACKEND //
+# myFolio // Back-end //

 **Installing the back-end**